SSH on Unix

 Creating user keys

-First, you must decide upon and memorise a passphrase for your new key.
-From the ssh-keygen manual page:
+First, you must create a memorable passphrase for your new key.

 ssh-keygen -t rsa

-Next you will be prompted to enter the passphrase.
+You will then be prompted to enter your passphrase.
 You must do this twice because it is entered blind (i.e. without echo of the typed characters.)